FAQ

 Q: Can you ship?

-A: We will ship via USPS Priority Mail anywhere in the continental United States.
+A: We ship via USPS Priority Mail anywhere in the continental United States.
 Shipping in the winter months is easier because of the temperature, but we are now offering a cold pack shipping option for during warmer months.
 We will not ship when the weather gets so hot that our cold packs won't keep the chocolates from melting.

 Q: What kind of chocolate do you use?